 Keep yourself updated on economic indicators, market trends, and government policies that can impact the economy.
 Stay informed about developments that may affect your industry and adjust your strategies accordingly.
 Being flexible and adaptable can help you navigate through challenging economic times.

 Remember that each recession is unique, and the future is inherently uncertain.
 While past experiences can offer valuable insights, it is essential to tailor your preparations to your individual circumstances and seek professional advice when needed.

 For the employers out there – create a set of resources for your team to help them prepare.
-A benefits program is not just 401k matching (although that is fantastic, and we are big advocates!) and health plans.
+A benefits program is not just 401k matching (although this is fantastic, and we are big advocates!).
 A robust system will also include soft services such as personal plans, debt management, and estate planning.